 Smoking and General Health with Asbestos Exposure

 Another group of minerals, called zeolites, have been implicated in mesothelioma.
 Epidemiological studies of people in a certain region of Turkey have found high rates of mesothelioma, yet no asbestos exposure.

 The SV40 Virus

-Thousands of people were exposed to the virus through this vaccine, and there is some research evidence that shows it could contribute to mesothelioma.
+Thousands of people were exposed to the virus through this vaccine, and there is some research evidence that it could contribute to mesothelioma.

-Many studies have found that the virus is present in tumor samples of most patients with mesothelioma.
+Many studies have found that the virus is present in tumor samples of patients with mesothelioma.
 How it may contribute to cancer formation is not understood, but it may be an important risk factor.

 One recently discovered gene was named BAP1.
 A study of two families with a long history of mesothelioma and other cancers found that these individuals had a mutation in the BAP1 gene.
-The research also indicates that people with this mutation who are also exposed to asbestos are at an even greater risk.
+The research also indicates people with this mutation, who are also exposed to asbestos, are at an even greater risk.